marksendak/constellation/README.md

 The `constellate_criteria()` and `bundle()` function are similar, but the `bundle()` function is anchored around a specific event table.
-The `bundle()` function identifies events that occur within a given time window of a **specific** event that is supplied to the function.
-On the other hand, the `constellate_criteria()` function identifies events that occur within a given time window of **any** event that is supplied to the function.
+The `bundle()` function identifies events that occur within a given time window of a **specific** event data frame that is supplied to the function.
+On the other hand, the `constellate_criteria()` function identifies events that occur within a given time window of **any** event data frame that is supplied to the function.
+The first data frame passed to the `bundle()` function is used as an anchor to search through the subsequent data frames passed to the function.
+The order of data frames is significant and passing different data frames as the first argument will generate different results.
+On the other hand, the order in which you pass data frames to the `constellate_criteria()` function is insignificant.
+Passing data frames in different orders will generate equivalent results.

 Constellation can be used to build point-based scores for time series data, identify particular sequences of events that occur near each